astropy/halotools/docs/quickstart_and_tutorials/managing_catalogs/index.rst

 **List of supported simulations**
 ============================================
 To see what catalogs Halotools is pre-configured to work with, see :ref:`supported_sim_list`.
-If you have your own catalog you would like to work with instead, see the :ref:`using_your_own_catalog`.
+If you have your own catalog you would like to work with instead, see the :ref:`working_with_alternative_catalogs`.

 Using ``sim_manager``